moranja/sharedspace/README.md

 * Jamming on different instruments, including piano, guitar and drums
 * Chat via a chat box
 * Share YouTube videos and watch together.

-Multiple rooms can be set up by room number.
-The app includes full user login and validation.
-Usernames and passwords are validated at creation.
+Shared Space includes full user authentication, and usernames and passwords are validated at creation.
 The app uses JSON Web Tokens for login persistance between sessions.
+Rooms can be dynamically created and joined by any user, and all music, video, or chat is only broadcast to others in your room.

-The frontend is built on React.
-The backend is built on Node.js
-Login and user creation comms are handled via fetch requests Real-time comms for music, chat, and YouTube are handled via WebSockets
+The frontend is built on React, and the backend is built on Node.js.
+Login and user creation are handled via fetch requests, while WebSockets are used for all other real-time communication (music, chat, and YouTube).

 For a short video demo visit:
 https://www.youtube.com/watch?v=nEqshMHKoH8&feature=youtu.be